Chenlinfei-HUST/Cluster-analysis/README.md

 # Cluster-analysis
 Landslide susceptibility assessment using several clustering algorithms, which are mainly implemented using  Sklearn.
-The specific content of the study has been submitted to the Journal of COOMPUTERS & GEOSCIENCES.
+The specific content of the study has been submitted to the Journal of COMPUTERS & GEOSCIENCES.